OnceYT/OnceYT.github.io/README.md

-Sample file for the readme of this repo
+Edited sample file for the readme of this repo